Make a difference. It is not that hard. Start a habit of making another person’s day. Every day.

 - Compliment someone.

-- Phone or email someone to say, “I love you.”
+- Phone an important person in your to say, “I love you.”

 - Bring a toy that your child (or someone’s child) no longer plays with to the Salvation Army or a resale shop.